Trump appointee names conservative allies to run Radio Free Europe and Cuba broadcast agency

 Radio Free Europe, based in Prague, was founded in 1949 as an American broadcasting bulwark against the Soviet Union’s suppression of the press across Eastern Europe.
 It broadcasts in more than two dozen languages.
 Pack ousted its previous director, Jamie Fly, in June.

-The Miami-based Office of Cuba Broadcasting, which oversees Spanish-language programming beamed into Cuba, is the smallest of the U.S.-funded news-media entities, with a budget of $28 million and a staff of 117.
+The Miami-based Office of Cuba Broadcasting, which oversees Spanish-language programming beamed into Cuba, is the smallest of the U.S.-funded news media entities, with a budget of $28 million and a staff of 117.
 It has been plagued by management turnover for years before Pack arrived, and this summer faced a funding crisis.